wallter/custom_new_tab/PRIVACY.md

 ## Contact Us

-If you have any questions or concerns about this privacy policy or the use of your data, please feel free to contact us at [your email/contact information].
+If you have any questions or concerns about this privacy policy or the use of your data, please feel free to contact us at tyler dot r dot wall at gmail dot com.

 _Last Updated: 09.04.2024_